 Tagging Equipment Purchased by a Government Credit Card or Purchase Order

 Program Offices should provide the Property Office a copy of the telephone quotation worksheet or purchase order.
 This documentation should include a description of what was ordered, quantity ordered, a unit price, vendor name, and warranty information.
-This paperwork can be faxed to the respective Property Office, hand-carried, or mailed.
+This paperwork should be emailed to the property mailbox at firstname.lastname@example.org or faxed to the respective Property Office.

 Forrestal Property Office

 Fax: (202) 586-0958

 Fax: (301) 903-3790

 To remove DOE-tagged property from any Headquarters building, you must have a Property Removal Authorization (PRA) form, HQ F 1400.25.
 The HQ F 1400.25 is available from the HQ Office of Property Management, Forrestal room 1F-039 and Germantown room R-006.
 The form must be completed and signed by an Authorized Property Pass Signer.
 Any DOE-tagged equipment removed must have the DOE tag number on the Property Removal Authorization.

 Computers and related items may be authorized for home use; however, in accordance with DOEPMR 109-1.5102, Government personal property must be used only to perform official U.S. Government work.
 Items must be made available for inventory when requested.
 Please refer to DOE O 580.1A, DOE Personal Property Management (DOE Directives, 1A Update Approved March 30, 2012), for procedures for documenting the removal of property.